STINGING INSECT GUIDE

-Scientific names: Vespula squamosa (southern yellowjacket), V. maculifrons (eastern yellowjacket), V. germanica (German yellowjacket — invasive) Common names: Yellowjacket, yellow jacket, meat bee, ground hornet (misnomer), picnic wasp Family: Vespidae (subfamily Vespinae) Status in the San Antonio / Boerne corridor: Native (two species), common, peak activity late summer — the most dangerous common stinging wasp in the region
+Scientific names: Vespula squamosa (southern yellowjacket), V. maculifrons (eastern yellowjacket), V. germanica (German yellowjacket — invasive) Common names: Yellowjacket, yellow jacket, meat bee, ground hornet (a misnomer), picnic wasp Family: Vespidae (subfamily Vespinae) Status in the San Antonio / Boerne corridor: We have two native species here that are pretty common.
+I've noticed they really ramp up in late summer.
+This is the most dangerous stinging wasp you'll find around these parts.

 | Worker size | 10–13 mm (about 1/2") |